Module ateams.statistics

 from tqdm.auto import tqdm

-return tqdm(self, total=self.steps, dynamic_ncols=dynamic_ncols, desc=desc)
+return tqdm(self, file=stream, total=self.steps, dynamic_ncols=dynamic_ncols, desc=desc)

 Methods